AsadR91/3-Tier-NodeJS-MySql-Docker/README.md

-# DevOps Shack User Management App
+# Production Project User Management App

 This is a full-stack application for managing users with a front-end built using HTML, CSS, and JavaScript, and a back-end powered by Node.js, Express, and MySQL.

-## Table of Contents
+## Table of Contents:

 - [Features](#features)
 - [Prerequisites](#prerequisites)